cecilia-lin/CSE151A_Pokemon_Classification/README.md

 #### Residual Network 18 (ResNet18)

 ResNet18 is a neural network architecture that works well with image classification tasks.
 It's known for its ability to train deep networks and introduce skip connections to allow gradients to flow more effectively throughout its networks.
 It fits our image classification task well.
-Two different optimizers, Adam and RMSProp, were extensively tested with different learning rates and weight decays to minimize loss and prevent overfitting.
+Four different optimizers, Adam, AdamW, AMSGrad, and RMSprop, were extensively tested with different learning rates and weight decays to minimize loss and prevent overfitting.

 - pretrained('True'): This option pre-trains the model with weights trained on ImageNet, which allows the models to start with generalized visual features, only requiring fine-tuning for our project.